-- 1. When an employee alleges in his grievance appeal that the action complained of is based in whole or in part on discrimination because of race, creed, color, or national origin, the claim of discrimination shall be adjudicated under the regulations of the Civil Service Commission and Departmental regulations. - 2.
+- 1. When an employee alleges in his grievance appeal that the action complained of is based in whole or in part on discrimination because of race, creed, color, national origin, or sex, the claim of discrimination shall be adjudicated under the regulations of the Civil Service Commission and Departmental regulations. - 2.
 However, this will not prohibit the Department from processing the grievance to a conclusion prior to and/or simultaneously with the investigation and adjudication of the complaint of discrimination.